 This foam rolling exercise is a winner for those who sit for hours at a desk, in the car, or on a couch (p.s.
 Get up and move guys!)
 These sedentary activates cause muscles in the upper back to tense-up and can lead to poor posture, weak shoulders and upper-back soreness.
 In order to help this, lie on your back and roll between your shoulder blades.

 Your IT band is a ligament connecting your hip to your knee from the outside of your thigh and it is very prone to tightness.
 It’s important to relax this area given it is commonly a source of injury for runners if overused (Iliotibial Band Syndrome) and, in the case of most sedentary workers, there is no doubt it is stiff.
 When you work on this area, be extra careful and consider using a softer foam roller to avoid inflammation.

 Our calves act in part as the brakes and gas-pedals for our legs, and they stabilize our ankles.
 When tight they thereby limit the mobility of other parts of our legs thereby making walking and running difficult.

 Glutes are arguably the weakest muscle for many office workers simply because we don’t get a strong bum by sitting on it!
 It is crucial to roll tight glutes before they lead to pain in your back and hips.

-Besides these moves, office workers should try foam rolling their hamstrings and lats.
-Also, remember to stretch your hip flexors.
-And if you found these foam roller moves useful, be sure to email this advice to your fellow desk workers with RE:RE:FW:FW:URGENT(!)
+If you found these foam roller moves useful, be sure to email this advice to your remote colleagues with RE:RE:FW:FW:URGENT(!)
 Foam rolling for office workers.

 If you liked this post, don’t forget to share so that others can find it, too.